 "Every society values its own skill sets for its own reasons.
 The problem in America is that, while we excel at raising spectacularly verbal kids, we have lost sight of other values that we need to foster in our children."

-Join our Unschooling Mom2Mom Facebook group is a good starting place to help you understand more about how unschooling can work for your children.
-Experienced unschoolers are there to help you figure out how to resist the urge of pre-school sign-ups and start on the path to unschooling.
+Our Unschooling Mom2Mom Facebook group is a good starting place to help you understand more about how unschooling can work for your children.
+Experienced unschoolers are there to help you figure out how to resist the urge of pre-school sign-ups and start on this fabulous path to unschooling.